How Long Does It Take Google to Verify Your Business? Complete Approval Timeline Guide

 Google maintains strict guidelines about what types of businesses can be listed and how.
 Violations are a fast track to rejection.
 Common guideline issues include:

-• Using a virtual office or P.O. box instead of a physical location
+- Using a virtual office or coworking space instead of a dedicated physical location

-• Creating listings for businesses that operate exclusively online
+- Creating listings for businesses that operate exclusively online without physical customer contact

-• Including prohibited content in business descriptions (like excessive keywords or promotional language)
+- Including prohibited content in business descriptions (like excessive keywords, promotional language, or phone numbers)

 I once worked with a home-based business owner who didn’t want his home address publicly visible.
 Instead of following Google’s proper procedure for service-area businesses, he used a nearby intersection as his address.
-The listing was repeatedly rejected until we followed Google’s guidelines correctly.
+The listing was repeatedly rejected until we followed Google’s guidelines correctly by hiding the address and properly defining his service area.

 Duplicate Listings or Conflicts